mevanoff24/MLChatbot/README.md

 - Generic ChatBot - Sequence to Sequence with Attention - Tensorflow.
 Use another classifier to predict if the user's response is a programming question or general chat (and use ChatBot for general chat)
 - 'Rogue' agent.
 Generative Language Model agent to produce a legible english response.
 Language model trained on stack overflow answers.
 Using a pre-trained Language model from Wiki Articles

-### TODO:
-- improve READEME (metrics, more thorough this file)
-- write questions on pad

-questions
-- percent of people who get job
-- project during, from other company data?

-things to bring up
-- recommender system
-- text summarization
-- GPU and comp
--

-why NLP
-- so much more opportunity, just starting to get good in NLP
-- so much data to be extracted still.
-Sentiment, extration techniques, summarization, chatbots, captioning
-- so much ambiguity in language